 This chapter provides links to example essays from both professional and student writers.

 Reading excellent writers is not just entertaining or informative.
 It also introduces you to new styles, vocabulary, and structures.
 Analyzing what you read expands your own writing skills.
-Reading is the easiest way to become a better writer.
+Reading good writing is also the easiest way to become a better writer.

 Professional Essay Examples

 These essays by published writers demonstrate the skills necessary to write well.
-I will refer to them when I talk about writing and reading, and we will use them in several assignments.
+I will refer to them when we talk about writing and reading, and we will use them in several assignments.

 “I Won’t Hire People Who Use Poor Grammar.
 Here’s Why” by Karl Wiens.
 This essay was published in the Harvard Business Review, where big employers get information, and is available at https://hbr.org/2012/07/i-wont-hire-people-who-use-poo.